How To Get More Online Donations With Content Marketing

 Think about it this way:

-Would you rather have 100,000 visitors to your site who are likely to never give.
+Would you rather have 100,000 site visitors who will probably never donate.

 Or, 10,000 visitors who are highly engaged and willing to donate online right now?

-Of course, when it comes to identifying keyword quality there are a few things to look for:
+Of course, when it comes to identifying keyword quality, there are a few things you should look for:

 - A monthly search volume of at least 100